jackwatters45/vite-react-ts-linting/README.md

 ## Getting Started

-- replaced title an icon in index.html
+- replaced title and icon in index.html
 - replace name in package.json

 ## Todo